 If GDPR Article 37 required you to have a DPO, you are required to have one continuously.
 There is no formal grace period during which a vacancy is permitted.
 Practically, supervisory authorities understand that transitions happen and a brief gap (a few weeks) during a transition is generally tolerated.
 But an extended vacancy can become a compliance issue, particularly if a breach or other event happens during the gap.

-If your previous DPO was registered with a supervisory authority, you must notify the authority of the change.
+If your previous DPO was notified to a supervisory authority, you must notify the authority of the change.
 The exact requirements vary by member state but typically include the date of departure and the name of the successor or interim arrangement.

 Immediate steps (Week 1)